 - Fax: +44 (0) 191 212 0064

 - Address: Newcastle Law School

 Newcastle upon Tyne

 Professor Zheng Sophia Tang joined the Newcastle University in 2014.
-She is a Chair in Law and Commerce and deputy director of research.
+She is a Chair in Law and Commerce.
 Before that she taught law at the University of Leeds and the University of Aberdeen.

 Professor Tang read law at the Wuhan University (China) and Manchester University (UK), and obtained her PhD degree at the University of Birmingham supported by the Postgraduate Research Scholarship.
 She is also a barrister-at-law and an accredited mediator.
 She is an associate at the Centre of Private International Law, University of Aberdeen, and an external adviser at the Law and Emerging Technologies Research Group, University of Leeds.